ethanimproving/Family-Ideas/Wiki/Setting up Git Obsidian.md

+# Introduction to Obsidian

+Obsidian was built from the ground up to be a second-brain or <mark class="hltr-yellow">personal knowledge management system</mark>, so it included second-brain functionality from the start.
+It’s more than just a place to jot down and keep your notes; it’s an intuitive productivity app, more than a digital note-taking platform for capturing ideas.
+It’s a second brain. [^1]

+[Digital gardening](https://www.youtube.com/watch?v=Hn6_4ZzcpiY), also known as **personal knowledge management** or PKM, is a relatively new concept that has emerged in recent years as a response to the growing amount of information that people encounter and need to manage in their daily lives.

+The term "digital gardening" was first coined by American software developer and blogger Joel Hooks in 2019.
+However, the idea of using digital tools to organize and cultivate personal knowledge has been around for much longer, and can be traced back to early note-taking and personal information management systems like Evernote and OneNote.

+In recent years, there has been a growing interest in digital gardening and PKM as more people have come to recognize ==the value of curating their own personal knowledge bases and making them accessible== and useful for themselves and others.
+Today, there are a variety of digital tools and platforms available that cater specifically to the needs of digital gardeners, including Obsidian, Roam Research, and Notion, among others.

+---
+[^1]:  Gaynor, Gregory J. “[How to Migrate Your Notes: Evernote to Obsidian](https://facedragons.com/foss/migrate-evernote-to-obsidian/).” _Face Dragons_, 15 Jan.
+2023.

 [Readme guide](https://github.com/gitobsidiantutorial/obsidian-git-tut-windows/blob/main/README.md)
 > [!Bible]
 > In the beginning was the Word, and the Word was with God, and the Word was God.